zack-bitcoin/amoveo/docs/mission_statement.md

 # Money

 Without money it would be very difficult to buy things, because you probably don't have anything that the other person wants, so you can't pay.
-Without money it would be hard to plan a retirement.
-Nothing you could buy will last as long as you will live.
-Without money it is hard to have a job, because you have to keep renegotiating wages depending on what you are being paid in.
-Money allows us to give prices to everything else.
-Once there are prices, then we can more accurately communicate our needs.
+This is called the "Coincidence of wants problem".
+By solving the spacial coincidence of wants problem, money allows for career specialization.
+People can specialize in just fishing, because they know they will be able to sell the fish as long as someone else wants to buy them.

+Money is how we communicate our needs.
+The amount you are willing to pay is how much you need it.
 If the price of oranges is higher in one region, then we know that they have a greater need for oranges, and we should ship the oranges to them.
-A world without money would be very chaotic.

-It is too dangerous to depend on a centralized institution to provide such a critical tool that we depend on for our survival.
-The counterfeiters can't resist the allure of the printing press.
-When they print money, they are robbing everyone, they are pushing us towards the chaotic money-free world.

-When money flows from a centralized source, the resulting economy is filled with hierarchies and pyramids.
-Everyone is begging for handouts from the counterfeiters.
-In order to survive in this environment, you need a way to lobby the counterfeiters, and you need to be compliant with the rules that the counterfeiter's enforce.
-The most effective way to lobby and to meet compliance is by teaming up together into large centralized institutions.

-When preditors are around, fish form schools for safety.
-When counterfeiters are aroun, humans form centralized institutions like corporations for safety.

-# Derivatives are for insurance

-Derivatives are a way to exchange money from one point in time for the value of something else at a different point in time.

-These are the tools that allow us to take bigger risks, and efficiently and fairly share the rewards to protect everyone who participates.
-They protect us from risk, so some individuals can participate in more profitable economic activities which would otherwise be too dangerous.

-For example:
-Derivatives and insurance are the key tool for helping subsistence farmers become cash crop farmers, which is an important economic step to end world poverty.
-Without derivatives, a farmer who doesn't plant subsistence crops risks watching his children die the same year.
-With derivatives, the farmer can grow more profitable cash crops, and his children are not at risk of starvation.
-The more valuable cash crops gives the farmer and his family the opportunity to escape poverty.

-This is a tool we need to thrive, and no one should have the power to take it away.
+Money is like the societal equivalent of the body's nervous system.
+It allows the different regions of the world to communicate our needs effectively so we can distribute goods and services optimally across space.

+Controlling money creation is how the elites maintain their power.
+They can print money for themselves to skew our perception of global needs, so everyone else gives too much value to the elites.

-# Derivatives are for communicating future needs
+# Derivatives are for communicating needs across time

-Markets for goods is how people communicate their need for the goods right now.
+Markets for goods is how people communicate their need for goods right now.
 Markets for derivatives is how people communicate their needs for goods across time.
 If the price of wheat futures is high in 6 months, then farmers can know to plan their farming to provide more wheat in 6 months for when the people will need it.

 Using derivatives we can even communicate very precise needs, such as: "If politician X is elected, then 6 months later the price of food will be 10-times higher."